 Has the Tenant Fee Ban made this worse for pet owners?

-The Tenant Fee Ban, introduced in 2019, prevents the majority of lettings-related fees being passed onto tenants.
+The Tenant Fee Ban, introduced in 2019, prevents the majority of lettings-related fees from being passed onto tenants.

-The list of acceptable fees does not include a deposit for pet-related damage.
+The list of acceptable fees does not currently include a deposit for pet-related damage.
 Andrew Rosindell MP, who is currently moving the recent pet Bill through parliament, believes that the Tenant Fee Ban is actually making matters worse for responsible pet owners.
 He says:

 “The Tenant Fees Act of 2019 had positive aims but it has clearly been harmful to the cause of greater pet ownership for renters, an issue which has come to a head given the loneliness and self-isolation many have suffered during this pandemic, something which a dog or a cat could really ameliorate.